Thaddeus Stevens: Slavery

 In July 1861, Stevens secured the passage of an act to confiscate the property, including slaves, of certain rebels.
 In November 1861, Stevens introduced a resolution to emancipate all slaves; it was defeated.
 However, legislation did pass that abolished slavery in the District of Columbia and in the territories.
 By March 1862, to Stevens's exasperation, the most Lincoln had publicly supported was gradual emancipation in the Border states, with the slave owners compensated by the federal government.

 Stevens and other radicals were frustrated at how slow Lincoln was to adopt their policies for emancipation; according to Brodie, "Lincoln seldom succeeded in matching Stevens's pace, though both were marching towards the same bright horizon."
 In April 1862, Stevens wrote to a friend, "As for future hopes, they are poor as Lincoln is nobody."
-The radicals aggressively pushed the issue, provoking Lincoln to comment: "Stevens, Sumner and [Massachusetts Senator Henry] Wilson simply haunt me with their importunities for a Proclamation of Emancipation.
-Wherever I go and whatever way I turn, they are on my tail, and still in my heart, I have the deep conviction that the hour [to issue one] has not yet come."
+The radicals aggressively pushed the issue, provoking Lincoln to comment that Stevens, Sumner, and Massachusetts Senator Henry Wilson "simply haunt me with their importunities for a Proclamation of Emancipation.
+Wherever I go and whatever way I turn, they are on my trail; and still in my heart, I have the deep conviction that the hour [to issue one] has not yet come."
 The President stated that if it came to a showdown between the radicals and their enemies, he would have to side with Stevens and his fellows, and deemed them "the unhandiest devils in the world to deal with" but "with their faces ... set Zionwards."
 Although Lincoln composed his proclamation in June and July 1862, the secret was held within his Cabinet, and the President turned aside radical pleadings to issue one until after the Union victory at the Battle of Antietam in September.
 Stevens quickly adopted the Emancipation Proclamation for use in his successful re-election campaign.
 When Congress returned in December, Stevens maintained his criticism of Lincoln's policies, calling them "flagrant usurpations, deserving the condemnation of the community."
 Stevens generally opposed Lincoln's plans to colonize freed slaves abroad, though sometimes he supported emigration proposals for political reasons.
 Stevens wrote to a nephew in June 1863 saying, "The slaves ought to be incited to insurrection and give the rebels a taste of real civil war."